CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-4--Composition-and-Filling.lagda.md

           |         |        j |
           x         y          ∙ — >
                                  i

 ```
-doubleComp-sides : {x y z w : A } (r : x ≡ w) (q : y ≡ z)
+doubleComp-sides : {x y z w : A}
+  → (r : x ≡ w) (q : y ≡ z)
-                   (i j : I) → Partial (∂ i) A
+  → (i j : I) → Partial (∂ i) A
 doubleComp-sides r q i j (i = i0) = (sym r) j
 doubleComp-sides r q i j (i = i1) = q j
 ```

-The bottom of the box is `p`.
-Therefore, we can use `hcomp`{.Agda} to close off the box.
-We will call the top of this particular box the "double composite".
+The bottom of the box is exactly the path `p`.
+Now, we use `hcomp`{.Agda} to give us the top face of the box; this is exactly the "double composite" of the input paths.

 ```
 _∙∙_∙∙_ : (r : w ≡ x) (p : x ≡ y) (q : y ≡ z) → w ≡ z
 (r ∙∙ p ∙∙ q) i = hcomp (doubleComp-sides r q i) (p i)
 ```

+Writing more formally, `hcomp`{.Agda} takes in two arguments satisfying a side-condition:

-Here we can see what `hcomp`{.Agda} really takes as input: first, a "partial path" of types `I → Partial φ A` which we can think of as the side of the box that sits over a point on the bottom of the box.
-In this case, this is `doubleComp-sides r q i : I → Partial (∂ i) A` which is the side of the box (going up vertically) which sits over the point indexed by `i` on the bottom of the box.
+* A "partial path" of type `sides : I → Partial φ A`, which we can think of as the part of the box that sits over a point on the bottom of the box.
+In the above case, this `doubleComp-sides r q i : I → Partial (∂ i) A` is only defined when `i` is `i0` or `i1`.

-Second, `hcomp`{.Agda} takes a (completely defined) element of the bottom of the box, here `p i`.
-Agda will check that these two inputs match up, which means that when we take the sides of the box and plug in `j = i0` (so that we're looking at the part of the sides which intersects the bottom), the partial element `Partial φ A` of the bottom of the box that we get agrees with the completely defined element we already specificed
+* A completely defined element `bottom : A` giving a point in the bottom of the box, here `p i`.

+* These two inputs must be equal where they are both defined.
+So, when we take the sides of the box and plug in `j = i0` (so that we're looking at the part of the sides which intersects the bottom), the partial element `sides i0 : Partial φ A` of the bottom of the box agrees with the completely defined element `bottom : A` we already specificed.

-In this case, that means that `doubleComp-sides r q i i0` (an element of `Partial (∂ i) A`) has to agree with `p i` on `∂ i`, which is to say when `i = i0` or `i = i1`: the two lower corners of the square.
+  In this case, that means that `doubleComp-sides r q i i0` (an element of `Partial (∂ i) A`) has to agree with `p i` when `i = i0` or `i = i1`.
+This happens just at the two lower corners of the square, where we did arrange for our paths to line up.

-This obviously works in our case since `doubleComp-sides r q i i0` is by definition `p i` --- though remember that this was `p i : Partial (∂ i) A`, which is to say it's the partial element `p i` defined only when `i = i0` or `i = i1`.
+The resulting element `hcomp sides bottom : A` is the point sitting over `bottom` on the top face of the box.

-We can use a pattern-matching anonymous function to inline the definition of the sides of the box when doing an `hcomp`{.Agda}.
-This is the same as defining the sides separately, just without giving them a name.
+We can use a pattern-matching `λ` to inline the definition of the sides of the box when doing an `hcomp`{.Agda}.
+This is the same as defining the sides separately, it just avoids giving them a name.

 ```
 doubleComp' : (r : w ≡ x) (p : x ≡ y) (q : y ≡ z) → w ≡ z